 If you have room left in this space after the cents, it’s good practice to write a line to the edge of the field so nothing else can be added.

-5. Fill Out the Memo Section in the Bottom Left
+5. Complete the Memo Section in the Bottom Left

 In the bottom left-hand corner of the check, you will see a “Memo” field.
 It is not required to complete this section, so you can skip it if you like.

-I like to use this field when writing a check.
-We monitor our spending, and we use this field to track our budget percentages to ensure we’re not overspending.
+I like to use this field when paying for something.
+We monitor our spending, and we use this field to track our household budget expenses to ensure we’re not overspending.